hanifjilani/hand-cricket/README.md

 ## ✨ Features

-🎮 Prototype gameplay for hand cricket, with gestures recognized in real-time.
+🎮 Prototype gameplay for hand cricket, with gestures recognized in real-time using MediaPipe Hands.

 🤖 Bot AI opponent that plays dynamically against the user.